 Take recommended blood thinning drugs.
 Take painkillers and laxatives if needed.
 Regular gentle walking will facilitate rehabilitation, improve blood flow, improve gut motility, and help expand your lungs.
 Take care when putting on shoes and socks.

 Avoid touching your wound or dressing unnecessarily.
-The dressing should stay on until the clips are removed 14 days after surgery.
+The wound is closed with absorbable sutures.
+Keep the wound covered for 14 days, until it has fully healed.
 If there is a problem, contact your nurse/doctor.

 Avoid smoking.
 If diabetic, keep your sugar levels under control.